Aging in Place Remodeling: Expert Guidance on Home Modifications That Protect Independence

 Is aging in place remodeling more affordable than assisted living?

-In many cases, yes—especially when modifications are made early and strategically.
-Home modifications for seniors can often delay or eliminate the need for assisted living or nursing care, making them more cost-effective over time.
-They also preserve community connections and emotional well-being, which have value beyond finances.
+In many cases, yes, especially when modifications are made early and strategically.
+Home modifications can often delay or eliminate the need for assisted living or nursing care while preserving community connections and emotional well-being.

 Can aging in place remodeling be done in phases?